 Sleep plays an essential role in overall health and well-being throughout life.
 Getting the right kind of sleep, at the right time can help protect your physical health, mental health, cognitive functioning, and quality of life.

 The way you feel while you’re awake depends on how well you sleep.
 While you are sleeping, your body works to promote healthy brain function and to maintain your physical health.
 In children and teens, sleep also helps support growth and development.

 The damage from sleep deprivation and deficiency depends on the severity of the symptoms and can differ from case to case.
 It can occur acutely, or it can harm you over an extended period of time.
 For example, long-term sleep deficiency can raise your risk for some chronic health problems (such as high blood pressure).
 Sleep deficiency can also influence how well you work, think, react, learn, and how well you get along with others.

 Sleep deficiency occurs when you don’t get the right kind of sleep.
-There are five stages of sleep.
+There are four stages of sleep.
 Scientists categorize the stages of sleep based on the characteristics of the body and brain during sleep.
-Stage 1,2,3, and 4 are classified as ‘non-REM sleep,’ and the fifth stage is REM sleep.
+Stage 1,2, and 3 are classified as ‘non-REM sleep,’ and the fourth stage is REM sleep.

 - Stage 1 is the lightest stage of sleep.

 - Stage 3 sleep represents progressively deeper stages of sleep.